SummaryRead the full fact sheet

-- Continue to breastfeed or express as normal from the affected breast
+- It is safe to continuing to breastfeed or express as it helps the affected breast drain.

-- Use heat packs or a warm shower to help with milk flow
+- Use warm packs or a warm shower to help with milk flow.

-- Gently massage any breast lumps towards the nipple (for example when feeding or expressing, or in the shower)
+- Gently massage any breast lumps (for example when feeding or expressing, or in the shower).

 - Rest as much as you can.

 If the symptoms continue for more than a few hours, see your doctor.
 Mastitis is easy to treat, but can become serious if left untreated.